News & Events

 - Callout Extension: It’s an additional descriptive text to the description in a standard text ad.

-- Message Extension: Displaying a CTA button which drives the user for messaging the business.
+- Message Extension: Displaying a CTA button that drives the user to message the business.

-- Call Extension: Displaying business number to encourage the people to give a call for any enquire or leads.
+- Call Extension: Displaying business numbers to encourage the people to give a call for any enquire or leads.